 Meaning

-In the quote “You have to visualize a second or two ahead of your car what line you are taking, what you are going to do, before you get there because it comes too fast.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.
+“You have to visualize a second or two ahead of your car what line you are taking, what you are going to do, before you get there because it comes too fast.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that adaptability helps us grow.

 Theme